Control and removal of pests can be a costly and time-consuming task.

 Anyone who has had a possum in their roof knows just how disruptive these lovely creatures can be to your sleep and the potential health risk they pose.

-Possums eat a variety of foods from insects, frogs, birds, fruit, vegetables and nuts.
+Possums eat a variety of foods from insects, frogs, birds, fruit, vegetables and nuts and other pests.

-As with most unwanted guests, possums enter roofs through openings in the roof cavity, the easiest way to keep them out is to seal the entry-point, but not before removing the possum.
+As with most unwanted pests, possums enter roofs through openings in the roof cavity, the easiest way to keep them out is to seal the entry-point, but not before removing the possum.

 The most effective way to remove a possum is to entice it by placing fruit near its entry point, then when the possum exits – seal the entry-point.

-Often, the tell-tale clues mice have entered your home are the visible signs they leave behind, such as dropping or holes in walls or food containers.
+Often, the tell-tale clues these little pests have entered your home are the visible signs they leave behind, such as dropping or holes in walls or food containers.

 Mice found in Australian homes tend to be either brown, grey or black and around 5-9cm long.